JustAnotherModder/JAM/README.md

 - Extract the `JAM` folder (and all of its contents) into the `resources` directory inside of your server folder.

 ## Installation
-- Add this in your server.cfg, below start es_extended and start mysql_async :
+- Add this in your server.cfg, at the very bottom of your resources :

 ```
 start JAM